bundickm/TL_Resources/Unit 1/Sprint 3/Day 1.md

 ## End of Day
 Post the following:
 ```
-If you haven't done so already, please look over the training kit for tomorrow: <TRAINING KIT LINK>
+If you haven't done so already, please look over the training kit for tomorrow: https://learn.lambdaschool.com/ds/module/recyR22S2HMD6bYAO
 ```